A Whittle Index Approach to Minimizing Functions of Age of Information: Reliable Channels

 \end{definition} \end{framed}

-Consider the cost functions to be weighted linear functions of AoI, i.e let $f_i(A_i(t)) = w_i A_i(t)$, with positive weights $w_i$.
+Consider the case when the cost functions are weighted linear functions of AoI, i.e let $f_i(A_i(t)) = w_i A_i(t)$, with positive weights $w_i$.
 This is the setting considered in \cite{kadota2016minimizing} and \cite{kadota2018scheduling}.
 The Whittle Index for source $i$ is then given by $W_i(A_i(t)) = w_i (A_i^{2}(t)+A_i(t))/2$.
 This is the same as the Whittle index found in \cite{kadota2016minimizing}, where the authors showed that the Whittle policy is optimal for symmetric settings when all the weights are equal.
 We also establish that for $N=2$, the Whittle index policy is optimal even for asymmetric settings.

 \begin{framed} \begin{theorem} For the functions of age problem with reliable channels and two sources, the Whittle index policy is exactly optimal. \ethm \end{framed}